Eddie Phillips (quarterback): College career

 In 1971, Phillips was again the starter for Texas, but he had an injury plagued season and was replaced several times by back-up Donnie Wigginton.
 Phillips missed six games with injuries to his hamstring, ribs and shoulder.
 He was replaced by Wigginton in the first game of the season against UCLA after re-injuring his hamstring which he originally injured in August, and again with the same injury during his return against Oregon.
 He didn't play his first complete game of the season until facing Baylor in early November.
 But the next week he left the TCU game in the 3rd quarter with an injured shoulder.
 Despite his many injuries he was the starter in the 1972 Cotton Bowl classic against Penn State, in which he shared quarterback duties with backup Wigginton.
-Many saw the game as a grudge match between the two teams who went undefeated in 1969, and Penn State dominated in a 30-6 win to avenge their denial of the 1969 National Championship.
+Many saw the game as a grudge match between the two teams who went undefeated in 1969, and Penn State dominated in a 30–6 win to avenge their denial of the 1969 National Championship.

 Phillips played in the 1972 Hula Bowl.

-Phillips finished with a 14-2 record as a starter and, at the time he graduated, he'd had the four top rushing games by a quarterback in Texas history.
+Phillips finished with a 14–2 record as a starter and, at the time he graduated, he had the four top rushing games by a quarterback in Texas history.
 He was inducted into the Longhorn Hall of Honor in 2005.